The 31st International Gilbert & Sullivan Festival 2025

 T: Box office 01298 72190

-Celebrating 30 years of the festival in 2024, The National G&S Opera Company productions were The Gondoliers, HMS Pinafore & Trial By Jury, The Pirates of Penzance and The Best of G&S.
+Celebrating 30 years in 2024, The National G&S Opera Company productions were The Gondoliers, HMS Pinafore & Trial By Jury, The Pirates of Penzance and The Best of G&S.

 Who are Gilbert and Sullivan?